DUNE/lbne-build/doc/wp.md

 ============

-LBNE must be able to install its required software from source code on all major collaboration platforms.
-Whilst binary deployment systems such as `cvmfs` or `rpm/deb` are useful, a simple and standard from-source build must be provided in order to easily create these binary packages and to ease code development tasks.
-The single largest hindrance in satisfying this requirement is the design and implementation of the low-level CMake-based build system of the `LArSoft` and `art` packages which provide the major components for the detector simulation portion of the LBNE software stack.
+LBNE must be able to install its required software from source code on all major collaboration platforms[^0].
+Whilst binary deployment systems such as `cvmfs` or `rpm/deb` are useful, a simple, portable and automated from-source build mechanism must be provided in order to easily create these binary packages and to ease code development tasks.
+The single, largest hindrance in satisfying this requirement that has been encountered by LBNE is the design and implementation of the low-level CMake-based build system of the `LArSoft` and `art` packages.
+These packages provide the major components for the detector simulation portion of the LBNE software stack and thus this hindrance has had a large impact on the progress of LBNE.

 The main element of the `LArSoft/art` build system that is problematic is the tight entanglement it has with the high-level `UPS` end-user environment/package management system (`UPS`).
-Rather than the management system giving configuration to the build system, as the case in all industry standard systems such as `rpm`/`deb`/ports/Homebrew, the `LArSoft/art` build system *takes* configuration from `UPS`.
+Rather than having a configuration system give configuration information to a build system, as the case in all industry standard systems such as `rpm`/`deb`/ports/Homebrew, the `LArSoft/art` build system *takes* configuration from `UPS`.
 This inversion of the usual configuration-build hierarchy makes it impossible to build/run